amazon-ion/ion-docs/cookbook.md

      as Ion decimals
   4. Numeric values with exponents are interpreted as Ion floats

-Consider the following JSON data, which was converted from Ion in the previous example.
+Consider the following JSON data:

 ```
     // TEXT